pshihn/shihn.ca/posts/2020/roughjs-algorithms.md

 ### Filling Curves

 Filling curves, however, requires the opposite.
 Instead of normalizing everything to a curve, the curve is normalized to a polygon.
-Once you have a polygon, scan-line algorithm can be used to fill the curved shape.
+Once you have a polygon, the scan-line algorithm can be used to fill the curved shape.

 One can sample the points on a curve at a desired rate by using the [Cubic Bezier Curve equation](https://en.wikipedia.org/wiki/B%C3%A9zier_curve#Cubic_B%C3%A9zier_curves).